23 March 2025

 I’ve had the privilege of interviewing dozens of amazing astronauts and, while their missions and motivations always differ, one experience unites them all.
 The profound, emotional impact of seeing Earth from orbit.

-As well as sparking my own career, that view – the 'Blue Marble' of Apollo fame – helped catalyse the modern environmental movement.
+As well as sparking my own career, that view – the 'Blue Marble' of Apollo lunar astronaut fame – helped catalyse the modern environmental movement in the 1970s.

-I’ve also written about the science of climate change for many years: from rising seas and extreme weather to attending landmark international conferences on sustainability.
+For many years I’ve also written extensively about the science of climate change.
+From rising seas and extreme weather to reporting from landmark international conferences on sustainability.

 The evidence is overwhelming.
-Yet mostly, in everyday life, the danger feels remote.
-Facts alone, however, don’t stir the soul.
+Yet mostly, in everyday life, the so often danger feels remote.
+Facts alone, however, don’t often stir the soul.

 We say we understand the climate crisis.
 But do we feel it?

-In today's world climate fiction matters.
-Not as escapism, but as a tool – to challenge, warn and, above all, connect.
+In today's world I believe climate fiction and speculative fiction have a role to play.
+Not as escapism but as a tool – to challenge, warn and, above all, connect.

 # #